History (HIST) 225

-The course is taught by using a textbook, online resources, and academic support.
+The course is taught by using an eTextbook, other online resources, and academic support.

 Conrad, Margaret, Alvin Finkel, and Donald Fyson.
-History of the Canadian Peoples: Volume 2: 1867 to the Present, 6th ed.
-Toronto: Pearson Education, 2014.
+2019.
+History of the Canadian Peoples: Volume 2: 1867 to the Present.
+7th ed.
+Toronto: Pearson Education.

 Undergraduate Challenge for Credit Course Registration Form

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.